clulab/eidos/README.md

 ## Command Line

 Eidos can be accessed from the command line in numerous ways.
 There are over 40 Java-style command line applications included in the source code.
-These are most easily accessed via `sbt`, but Eidos can be also be assembled (run `sbt assembly`) so that a single jar file is produced for more direct access with Java.
+These are most easily accessed via `sbt`, but Eidos can also be assembled (run `sbt assembly`) so that a single jar file is produced for more direct access with Java.
 In the past, the `ExtractFromDirectory` program was often used, but with the addition of metadata, `ExtractCdrMetaFromDirectory` is more functional.
 Its parameters are input directory, output directory,